 Complement C4 is a protein that is important for your immune function.
 It helps clear infections and protects against autoimmunity.
-Low levels increase the risk of various autoimmune disease, including lupus.
-High levels, on the other hand, mean that there is more inflammation in the body.
-They increase your risk of developing metabolic syndrome and heart disease.
-Read on to find out more about this protein.
+Low levels may point to autoimmune disease, including lupus.
+High levels are rare, poorly understood, and may signal inflammation.
+Read on to find out more about the C4 test.

 What is Complement C4?

-C4 is one of over 30 small proteins of the complement system, which is an important part of the immune system [R].
+C4 is one of over 30 small proteins of the complement system, which is an important part of the immune system .

-The complement system improves the function of antibodies and phagocytes — cells that ingest harmful particles, bacteria, and dead or dying cells.
-In other words, it “complements” antibodies and phagocytes, helping them clear microbes and damaged cells more effectively [R].
+Scientists think that the complement system improves the function of antibodies and phagocytes — cells that ingest harmful particles, bacteria, and dead or dying cells.
+In other words, it “complements” antibodies and phagocytes, helping them clear microbes and damaged cells more effectively .

 Complement C4, in particular, marks targets that need to be cleared, such as microbes, immune complexes, and dying cells.
-It also activates other complement proteins and promotes immune tolerance [R].
+It also activates other complement proteins and promotes immune tolerance .

 Normal complement C4 levels in the blood are between 16 and 47 mg/dL (milligrams per deciliter), or 0.16 to 0.47 g/L (grams per liter).
 Levels may vary slightly between laboratories.

 Your healthcare provider will recommend follow-up testing or treatment based on your results.

 Some lab-to-lab variability occurs due to differences in equipment, techniques, and chemicals used.
 Don’t panic if your result is slightly out of range – as long as it’s in the normal range based on the laboratory that did the testing, your value is normal.